Congratulations on your First Anniversary and welcome to this web page just for you!

 Whether you travel to a special get-away, eat out at an elegant restaurant, stay overnight at and old-fashioned bed and breakfast, or make a special dinner at home, be sure to commemorate your anniversary with a special meal.
 Your marriage began with a meal – perhaps it was the Eucharist if you had a wedding mass, or perhaps it was the meal you shared at your reception.
 While all meals are important for married couples and families, the anniversary meal is your meal of remembrance for your wedding day.

 The following resources have been selected specifically for you as a newly married Catholic couple.
 In celebration of your first anniversary we want to provide you with the inspiration and practical tools you’ll need for happy, healthy and holy marriage.
-Let's start with a free resource that will help you with every aspect of married life...
+Let's start with our newly married resource page - a comprehensive set of information and resources that covers all topics of prime importance to newly married couples - dioceseoftrenton.org/newly-married-resource-page.

 The Better Together Marriage Prep and Marriage Enrichment Program from Dynamic Catholic